python/cpython/Doc/library/ctypes.rst

    ...
    >>>

-We have defined the :c:type:`struct _frozen` data type, so we can get the pointer to the table::
+We have defined the :c:struct:`_frozen` data type, so we can get the pointer to the table::

    >>> FrozenTable = POINTER(struct_frozen)